evazhang612/sokt-landing/index.md

 I am currently part of a team experimenting with a new way of powering up social networks.

 If you are interested in helping build out our experiment, particularly if you are someone interested in software engineering, growth, or tokenomics, reach out!
-See more via the build <a href="workwithme" data-toggle="tooltip" data-original-title="{{site.build}}">page</a>.
+See more via the build <a href="build" data-toggle="tooltip" data-original-title="{{site.build}}">page</a>.

 <!--
 I'm a **Master's student @ [Stanford](https://profiles.stanford.edu/eva-zhang)**, currently pursuing interests in mathematics, computer science, and tech. policy.
 Formally, I am pursuing a Master's in Computer Science (AI track), and completed a Bachelor's in Mathematics.
 Check out my [Build](https://www.evazhang.com/build) page for more specific technical experiences.